HaaniAhmed/the-fantastic-chess-bot/README.md

 # the-fantastic-chess-bot

-A chess AI built using the minimax algorithm with alpha-beta pruning.
-I plan on experimenting further by incorporating move ordering and iterative deepening into the program, and finally hooking this AI to the API of an online chess website such as Lichess.
+A chess AI built in Python using the minimax algorithm with alpha-beta pruning, move-ordering and piece-square tables.
+Also registered on Lichess, feel free to connect if you would like to play against it!